--> string(10) "[Minerals]"

 Summary

-This project will help to identify potential new mineral development opportunities in British Columbia by building a comprehensive, open source database of information about the composition of gold grains collected from streams and mineral deposits around BC.
+The project helps identify potential new mineral development opportunities in British Columbia.
+It built a comprehensive, open source database of information about the composition of gold grains collected from streams and mineral deposits around BC.

 Research Statement

-This project will analyze thousands of gold grains stored at The University of British Columbia (UBC) and University of Leeds, UK, while also compiling and digitizing previous analyses performed by researchers and students as parts of other studies.
+This project analyzed thousands of gold grains previously collected in BC and stored at The University of British Columbia (UBC) and University of Leeds, UK.

 Situation